Introduction

 Capsule vs Powder vs Tea

-- Capsules: Most popular and effective
+- Capsules: The most popular and effective

 Recommended Dosages

-- Men: 320 mg per day (standardized extract)
+- Men: 320 mg/day (standardized extract).

 How Long It Takes to See Results